killercup/quicli/Readme.md

 - Structopt and Clap for the nice CLI with awesome argument handling, great error messages, and nice composability!
-- Serde for handling all things serializing and deserilizing
+- Serde for handling all things serializing and deserializing
 - failure for ergonomic error handling.
 - …and more to come!